EDM115/learning-stack/notes/react.md

 export default Component;
 ```
+There is also `onChange` (ex an input), `onSubmit` (ex a form), ...

 ## State hook
 State is component-specific, so two `Component` components will have different states.
+`useState` takes an initial value and returns an array with the current state and a function to update it.
 ```tsx
 import { useState } from "react";